kellys-tech/READMEGenerator/readme.md

 *This is a simple README generator.
 When this file is run using node js, the user will be prompted with a series of questions related to their project.
 When all questions have been answered, a README.MD file will be generated in an output file.
 This is so this project README is not overwritten.
 The generated README will contain all information that the user entered, including a badge for the license that was selected.*

-## Weather Dashboard created using:
+## README Generator created using:
 * Javascript
 * Node js fs module
 * NPM package inquirer